ssmiller25/toolbox/README.md

       - Oauth2 Proxy
       - External DNS
     - Security Stack
+      - [Sealed Secretes](https://github.com/bitnami-labs/sealed-secrets) - Feels the most native k8s way to do secrets without being tied to a specific backend (such as with the External Secrets operator)
       - Runtime Security: Falco
       - Configuration: Kubebench, kubehunter,
       - Live Container Scanning: [Kube-scan](https://github.com/octarinesec/kube-scan)
+    - Scaling (HPA, VPA, Cluster Auto-Scaler)
+    - GitOps - FluxCD.
+Prefer Flux's handing of Helm charts versus ArgoCD (the other major competitor).
+Although Argo might make doing kustomize patches after a helm chart application a bit easier...
+      - Although honestly, if a Helm chart isn't htat flexible, just leverage `helm template` to render the raw yaml, and massage with kustomize.
+    - Backup/Restore
+      - Should MOSTLY be in the gitops repo, but a nice second layer in some circumstances
+      - Useful for Sealed Secrets, as well as anything in PVs
+      - Velero for the most part
 - As a DevOps Engineer, need a platform to quickly test out new configuration changes:
   - Spin up clusters easily on a variety of platform (Managed K8S or k3s on IaaS )